We prioritize readers, not ads. Editorial independence. Free, factual information. A small fee from product links, no

 Dosage of Lion’s Mane – it is typically taken from 500–3000 mg per day.
-The higher doses can be administered in 3 oral doses throughout a day.
+The higher doses can be administered in 3 oral doses throughout the day.

 Lion’s Mane Stacks

 - Lion’s Mane + Alpha-GPC – The highest concentration of choline source which is in Alpha GPC seems to magnify the effects of Lion’s Mane and add to the focus, memory retention, and recall.

 - Lion’s Mane (100 mg) + Ashwagandha (200 mg) + Caffeine (100 mg) + L-theanine (200 mg) – The effects of this stack are to promote motivation, relaxation, energy, and focus.
-The mood boost is something to which these nootropics are excellent.
+The mood boost is something for which these nootropics are excellent.

 #8 Oxiracetam for studying

 Oxiracetam is a derivative of the original racetam, piracetam.
 It is stronger than its predecessor and gives more nootropic benefits.
 It also has mild stimulant properties that keep you alert and focused.
 As a cholinergic compound, Oxiracetam affects acetylcholine neurotransmitters in your brain and improves everything from attention span and memory to sensory perception.
 Students will benefit from taking Oxiracetam for logical learning.
-Such as for processing data logic, analysis, facts promoting logic-based thinking, and easier understanding of number-based concepts.
+Such as for processing data logic, analysis, and facts promoting logic-based thinking, and easier understanding of number-based concepts.
 Oxiracetam is reducing free radicals and oxidative stress, helping to remove excess toxins such as calcium that can lead to a drop in memory function in the brain.